PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

   .addGlobalEvents(JumpTo(GameOverScene.name))
 ```

-Outcome isn't optional but it can fail.
 You can access the state or global events with:

 ```scala
 outcome.getOrElse(...)
 outcome.globalEventsOrNil
 ```

+Notice that the syntax is similar to an option (`getOrElse`), this is because outcomes can fail and represent an error that you may be able to recover from.

 However the expectation is that you will generally access the values of an Outcome by mapping or perhaps in a for comprehension.